Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion: Preliminary and Overview

 Given a collection of data $X$ labeled as $Y$, most popular DNNs can be categorized as discriminative and generative models, depending on how $X$ and $Y$ are involved in the \textit{distribution approximation}.

 \textbf{Discriminative Models.}~Deep discriminative models approximate the conditional probability distribution $P(Y|X)$.
 A classification model requires $Y$ as discrete labels, and a regression model (e.g., forecasting) requires $Y$ as a range of continuous values.
 For instance, a convolutional neural network (CNN) can classify images by extracting features (conveyed via outputs of intermediate neurons) and making decisions in one forward propagation.
 A layer outputs a conditional distribution denoting the extracted input features at this layer~\cite{bengio2013representation,bishop1995neural,schmidhuber2015deep}.
 And with the extracted features getting more abstract at deeper layers, the ending layer returns the probability that the input belongs to each label.
-Sequential data, such as text, is typically processed by recurrent models, since the sequence, i.e., dependency between tokens, usually contains richer information.
-For example, an RNN conducting machine translation translates source language text into target language text.
-The model outputs one word every step, computing the conditional probability on all target words based on the current input word and processed words.
+Sequential data, such as text, is processed by recurrent models (e.g., LSTM) in a similar way.

 \textbf{Generative Models.}~Another popular paradigm is the deep generative model, which estimates the joint probability distribution $P(X,Y)$ of data $X$ and label $Y$.
 The most common models are VAE~\cite{kingma2013auto} and GAN~\cite{goodfellow2014generative}.
 Generative models are primarily adopted to synthesize realistic data.
 To do so, both VAE and GAN project the data distribution to a simple distribution (e.g., normal distribution).
 To generate realistic outputs, random inputs sampled from the pre-defined distribution are fed into deep generative models.